 Today: review dict-count, nested/inner structure, more sophisticated nested-dict examples

-Today we'll work a complex and powerful dict technique - dicts with nested structures.
-We'll build up underlying steps first, then work a couple examples.
+Then we'll work a complex and powerful dict technique - dicts with nested structures.

 names